aldendaniels/koko/docs/source/getting-started.rst

     You can enable HTML5History based routing using the ``html5History`` option.

-Step 6 - Start App
+Step 6 - Apply bindings
 ------------------

 For Koko to work, you'll need to apply bindings: